apache/mxnet/example/image-classification/README.md

 ### Train

-Use `train_dataset.py` to training models on a particular dataset.
+Use `train_dataset.py` to train models on a particular dataset.
 For example:

 - train a MLP on mnist